 "I want to demonstrate to audiences that dance and ballet can be something much different than tutus.
 We use ballet as a foundation, but from that, we can depart into a more contemporary language and aesthetic."

-The scale and scope of the production itself is also beyond anything Ballet Kelowna has ever put on before, and Pires feels the 100-minute show has something for everyone:
+The scale and scope of the production itself are also beyond anything Ballet Kelowna has ever put on before, and Pires feels the 100-minute show has something for everyone:

 "Macbeth is theatrical, dynamic and emotional.
 Hopefully, there's an element for everyone, whether it is the incredible athletic feats of the dancers, the theatricality, the blend of the projections and the set and the light and the music, or the deep emotional and psychological sections.
 I think it's probably unlike anything that's been on stage here in Kelowna before.
 Whatever you think you know about ballet, whatever you think you know about Shakespeare, come and see for yourself...
 It's an action movie mixed with a deep, emotional drama."